Hamlabs/ArcticTracker-docs/docs/setup.rst

 * *p* - USB-C is connected with charging or external power supply
 * *F* - GNSS Fix on position

-The 9 screens are (in addition to the welcome screen):
+The 9 screens are (in addition to the welcome screen)

 * 'APRS' - Callsign and frequency, APRS path and number of pos reports sent
 * 'RXTX' - Radio information: RX signal level, etc. The LoRA version shows the SF and CR as well as info about the last received packet.
 * 'TIME' - Current date and time.
 Set by info from the GNSS or NTP (internet).
 Can show local time if configured for that.
 UTC by default